MohamedElDegwi/ATM-System/README.md

 # ATM Project

 The ATM Project is a system designed independently from the bank System.
-Developed using structured programming with C++, it offers a set of key features to enhance the user experience.
+Developed using structured programming with C++.

 ## Features